RukayaOK/containerised-azure-function-app-terraform/README.md

 ## Troubleshooting
 1. Function App has incorrect image name
-Error: In some cases the Function App Image will have a trailing in the Continuous Deployment configuration.
+Error: In some cases the Function App name Image will have a trailing '/' in the Continuous Deployment configuration.
 Solution: Temporarily change the function app _image\_name_ variable, Apply the Terraform change, correct the function app _image\_name_ it, Apply the Terraform again